aaronbloomfield/pdr/uva/syllabus.md

 4. Releasing your homework online, including a public github repository, is an honor violation
 5. Using a computer to generate your *assembly* code, instead of writing yourself, is an honor violation (this includes using the compiler to generate assembly code for submission, although not for including in a report)
 6. We realize we should have to say this, but we will not sign more than one conscientious retraction for a given student within one semester.
+7. We thought this was obvious also, but apparently we have to say it: you can't submit somebody else's code as the main part of the assignment and claim it is valid because you cited that code.
+The point of the labs is for *you* to do the work, not for you to do a Google search.

 Any honor violation or cheating will be referred to the honor committee, **and will result in an immediate failure for the course**, regardless of the outcome of the honor trial or your other grades.
 No exceptions!
 I am very strict on this, and one have successfully raised honor charges against students in the past due to violations of this policy.